 How Do You Take Baclofen for Alcohol Use Disorder?

 Baclofen is typically taken in tablet form.
 The amount prescribed can vary over time depending on your needs.

 Typically, patients start off by taking the medication while drinking their normal amount of alcohol.
-Over time, cravings will diminish until you reach your goal.
+Over time, cravings will diminish until a person reaches their goal.
 Your goal could be to have fewer drinks or to stop drinking completely.
-Although some people may still experience withdrawal, the symptoms are less intense since baclofen helps treat them.
+Although some people may still experience withdrawal, the symptoms are less intense, since baclofen helps treat them.

 Baclofen can help you replace your automatic craving with choice.
 However, medication is only part of the solution.
-Ria Health’s at-home program is four times more effective than medication alone.
+Ria Health’s at-home program, including recovery coaching and support groups, is four times more effective than medication alone.

 Our counselors and doctors tailor treatment to your specific needs.
 If you’re ready to have a normal relationship with alcohol, reach out today.

 To learn more about baclofen as a treatment for alcohol use disorder, visit our baclofen alcohol medication page on the topic.

 Riannon Westall is a health writer based in Toronto, Canada.
 Her work has been featured in the Toronto Star, on CBC.ca and on various blogs.
 She writes articles and website copy that further her clients’ goal of helping people create healthier and more fulfilling lives.